memgraph/gqlalchemy/docs/how-to-guides/ogm.md

     db = Neo4j(host="localhost", port="7687", username="neo4j", password="test")
     ```

-Through this guide, you will learn how to use GQLAlchemy object graph mapper to:
+Through this guide, you will learn how to use the GQLAlchemy object graph mapper to:

 - [**Map nodes and relationships**](#map-nodes-and-relationships)
 - [**Save nodes and relationships**](#save-nodes-and-relationships)
 - [**Load nodes and relationships**](#load-nodes-and-relationships)